joshuakemmerling/gatsby-theme-app-landing-page/README.md

 ## Example

-You can see an example of this theme at [here](https://applandingtheme.joshuakemmerling.com).
+You can see an example of this theme in use can be seen at [here](https://sharp-engelbart-a2379e.netlify.app/).

 ## Installation